 Wow, time really flies!
-Eggnog cartons are lined neatly on supermarket shelves, and the next four weekends are chock-full of our modified plans in this unique holiday season.
-We understand that the end of the year is a busy time for everyone, so here is our handy checklist to ensure a smooth rollover for the clinic into the new year.
+Eggnog cartons are lined neatly on supermarket shelves, and the next four weekends are chock-full in another unique holiday season.
+We understand that the end of the year is a busy time for everyone, so here is our handy checklist to ensure a smooth rollover for your clinic into the new year.

 - ☑️ Shifts & Time Off

 📝For those who like to check their lists twice: We’ve created a save-able and printable PDF of this checklist that covers everything we’re about to go over, and more.
 Find it on our Blog here.